cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/install_and_configure/external_db_and_mq.md

 # Installing and Configuring External DB And External RabbitMQ Within Distributed Cluster

-When installing the {{< param product_name >}} cluster, the user can use externally PostgreSQL database and RabbitMQ.
+When installing the {{< param product_name >}} cluster, the user can use the external PostgreSQL database and RabbitMQ.
 This page is a guide for installing such services.